The new MDR and IVDR, consequences for manufacturers

 Re-evaluate your product’s risk class

-Don’t wait to do this.
-You may have to assemble supplementary clinical evidence for your product, or have it evaluated by a Notified Body, and these things take time.
+The risk classes have changed.
+Does your product still fall into the same risk class?
+You may have to assemble supplementary clinical evidence for your product, or have it evaluated by a Notified Body.
 The medical regulation states four classes: I, IIa, IIb, and III.
 Product class I represents the lowest risk, III the highest.
 Check your product’s risk class in the MDR (Annex VIII).

 Read the general safety and performance requirements